 - Submit your proposal.

-The standard financial contribution for each Fellowship is $20,000 ($15,000 in funding is provided by the RNAO (through funding from Government of Ontario) and a minimum of $5,000 in funding is provided by the sponsor organization).
+The standard financial contribution for each fellowship is $20,000 ($15,000 in funding is provided by RNAO (through funding from the Ontario government) and a minimum of $5,000 in funding is provided by the sponsor organization).

 All three participants/stakeholders (fellow, mentor and sponsor organization) should be involved in the proposal development and in determining which type of fellowship should be proposed.
 Each stakeholder will have responsibilities and obligations, as well as positive expected outcomes from the fellowship.